India Employer Forum

 An internal communications team must continually engage with the employees and make sure that any fake news making the rounds on social media is discussed with the employees and awareness is spread to curb it from spreading any further.
 Also, if there is any piece of negative news about the organization, it must reach the employees from the right source and not through social media or inauthentic channels to ensure that they have the right information.

-Similarly, if there is any piece of news that the organization feels is newsworthy should be communicated to the employees first through a digital newsletter.
-They can then be encouraged to share it further which aids in strengthening the employer branding.
+Similarly, if there is any piece of news that the organization feels is newsworthy, it should be communicated to the employees first through a digital newsletter.
+They can then be encouraged to share it further, which aids in strengthening the employer branding.

 In this highly dynamic work environment, the workforce in any organization can be a differentiating factor.
-To attract the top talent and retain them, the organizations need to constantly work to enhance its reputation as an employer and create a robust employer brand to maintain a competitive advantage.
+To attract top talent and retain them, organizations need to constantly work to enhance their reputation as an employer and create a robust employer brand to maintain a competitive advantage.

 References: